-- 1. Setting the input divider (entered only once, at the first start-up) - Turn the main switch to ON position. - Turn the key switch to position. - When the text "TBS-01" appears on the display, press and hold divider value will appear on the lower right display. - Enter the correct value of the divider (for TVS the divider value should be 5).
+- 1. Setting the input divider (entered only once, at the first start-up) - Switch on the controller by turning the main switch to ON position. - Turn the key switch to position. - When the text "TVS-01" appears on the display, press and hold divider value will appear on the lower right display. - Enter the correct value of the divider (for TVS the divider value should be 5).

-Press save the entered divider value.
+■ Press save the entered divider value.